-REFEREE SAYS THE EPIPHANY IS SHOOTING TOO FAST (MORE THAN 1 SHOT PER TRIGGER PULL)
+REFEREE SAYS THE SP-8 IS SHOOTING TOO FAST (MORE THAN 1 SHOT PER TRIGGER PULL)

 Many tournaments, scenario games and paintball fields limit players to shooting in true semi-automatic mode.
-Set the marker's firing mode to 0-Semi-Automatic (see Electronic Adjustment section of manual.)
+Set the marker's firing mode to 0-Semi-Automatic (see Electronic Adjustment section of this manual.)

-A REFEREE SAYS THE EPIPHANY NEEDS A TOURNEY CAP.
+A REFEREE SAYS THE SP-8 NEEDS A TOURNEY CAP.

 Tournaments, scenario games and paintball fields all require that a paintgun's velocity may not be adjusted without tools, and do not allow tools on field.
-While it is extremely difficult, some referees may claim that a very strong person will be able to adjust the Epiphany's regulator with bare hands.
+While it is extremely difficult, some referees may claim that a very strong person will be able to adjust the SP-8's regulator with bare hands.
 These referees may require that an additional locking device be used.
-A velocity locking cap is available for Smart Parts Authorized Dealers to further secure the regulator setting.
+A velocity locking cap is available from Smart Parts Authorized Dealers to further secure the regulator setting.